wanghaiyangMIT/rhythm-detection-opticalflowpure/README.md

   time
   ```
 ## Quick Start
-- **Rhythm-detection-shiftlayer**:  Run Rhythm-detection-shiftlayer for optical flow feature extracted by our code (extract frames 4fps and each has a optical flow 224x224x3) for features in a folder ,but the feature organized not fixed, so you need to read the dataloader to organize your own dataset,there we provide a video with no shift basic version, you can organized your optical flow , scene change, pose feature dataset.If you want to use shiftlayer version, you can change the import models whith modelsshift,main function also need change the models as modelsshift.Basic version as follows:
+- **Rhythm-detection-noshiftlayer**:  Run Rhythm-detection-shiftlayer for optical flow feature extracted by our code (extract frames 4fps and each has a optical flow 224x224x3) for features in a folder ,but the feature organized not fixed, so you need to read the dataloader to organize your own dataset,there we provide a video with no shift basic version, you can organized your optical flow , scene change, pose feature dataset.If you want to use shiftlayer version, you can change the import models whith modelsshift,main function also need change the models as modelsshift.Basic version as follows:
 ```
 python train.py --audio_dir --video_dir --save_dir --device
 ```